-With a clearing of calm weather and no room for errors we made voyage the magical island of XX an X day sail away.
-After a calm day we made the final approach… then we felt the winds and sea begin to change.
-The dreaded storm we hoped to outrun was on us, making our final approach almost impossible.
+With a clearing of calm weather and no room for errors, we made voyage the magical island that was a few day’s sail away.
+After a calm day, we decided it was time to make our final approach … then we felt the winds and sea begin to change.
+The dreaded storm we hoped to outrun was on top us, making our final approach practically impossible.
 It was time to thread the needle into the pass or simply miss the island and run with storm for days.

-We decided to head into the pass against gale force winds and stormy seas, with no more than 50 ft of clearance with reefs and breaking waves on each side.
+We decided to head into the pass against gale force winds and stormy seas, with no more than 50ft of clearance with reefs and breaking waves on each side of our boat.
 We barley pulled it off!
-After riding out a gale for several days at anchor behind the reefs the skies opened up to blue and we enjoyed ten days of surfing, hiking , paddling , diving and eating in one of the most pristine ecosystems on earth!
+After riding out a gale for several days at anchor behind the reefs, the skies opened up to blue and we enjoyed ten days of surfing, hiking , paddling, diving, and eating in one of the most pristine ecosystems on Earth!

 Sailing Pro Tips:

-2. Every day on the sea is a new lesson
+2. Each day on the sea is a new lesson.

 Life on the Hook